 Here are my picks for The Best Online Videos Showing ESL/EFL Teachers In The Classroom:

 David Rosen recommends the videos that demonstrate teaching adults ESL at the Media Library of Teaching Skills for adult learning and literacy.
-They have links to even more similar videos here.

 The New American Horizons Foundation has created The Adult ESL Training Video Project.
 They’re creating a series of training videos, Teaching ESL to Adults: Classroom Approaches in Action.
 Eight of the videos are now available to watch for free online.